Annuity.org content is meticulously reviewed to ensure it meets our high standards for readability, accuracy, fairness and transparency.

 In the last several years, inflation has stayed relatively low.
 But researchers say retirees experience inflation at higher rates than other consumers, mainly because so much of their expenses involve health care.

 Even a low rate of inflation can significantly erode purchasing power in the long run.
-At a 3 percent inflation rate, 20 years from now it will cost you $181 to buy the same items you can buy with $100 today.

 Health care spending for seniors is estimated to be three times higher than for working adults and five times higher than for children.